Case Name:

 The Ontario Superior Court of Justice granted the plaintiff’s motion for an interlocutory injunction to prevent Freedom Convoy participants from using air horns or train horns in the area of downtown Ottawa on February 7th, 2022.
 The injunction was extended for another 60 days on February 16, 2022.

 On February 17, 2022, the Ontario Superior Court of Justice granted the plaintiffs’ motion for a Mareva injunction to prevent some of the Defendants from using or dissipating funds collected to support the Freedom Convoy.
+The Mareva injunction has since been replaced by a preservation order.
+Undistributed funds raised to support the convoy are currently frozen under this court order.

-The plaintiffs have filed a motion to amend the claim to add particulars and expand the area of downtown Ottawa included in the Occupation Zone and covered by the lawsuit.
-The Further Fresh as Amended Statement of Claim also proposes to add several defendants, including defendants that would serve as representatives for all owners and operators of semi-trucks who participated in the Freedom Convoy and for all those who donated to the Freedom Convoy after February 4, 2022.
-This motion will be heard January 24-25, 2023.
+On March 13, 2023, the Ontario Superior Court of Justice granted the plaintiffs’ motion for leave to file a Further Fresh as Amended Statement of Claim.
+The Further Fresh as Amended Statement of Claim adds particulars and expand the area of downtown Ottawa included in the Occupation Zone and covered by the lawsuit.
+The Further Fresh as Amended Statement of Claim also adds several defendants, including defendants that would serve as representatives for all owners and operators of semi-trucks who participated in the Freedom Convoy and for all those who donated to the Freedom Convoy after February 4, 2022.

 Documents